MicrosoftDocs/bot-docs/_scratch/ScottStuff/en-us/bot-framework-general-faq.md

 <span style="color:red"><< What if the bot is not published to the directory? >></span>

-In order to provide the I/O service, the framework transmits your message (including your ID) from the conversation channel (chat service) to the bot.
+to provide the I/O service, the framework transmits your message (including your ID) from the conversation channel (chat service) to the bot.

 <span style="color:red"><< What do you mean by I/O service? >></span>